Why are so many flights delayed today?

 If you’re a frequent traveler, chances are you must have faced a flight delay at least once in your life.

-If you have faced such mishaps, you could be entitled to compensation for flight delays.
+If you have faced such mishaps, you could be entitled to flight delay compensation under EU law.

-In this article, we look at the major reasons“why flights are delayed”, and as U.S. citizens what you can do about them.
+In this article, we look at the major reasons “why flights are delayed” and, as U.S. citizens, what you can do about such consequences.

 There are several reasons why they do that.

 For instance, if they tell flight passengers that the delay is because the pilot is late, it will irritate the passengers.

 This is why they mostly use the term ‘operational reasons.’

 However, airlines are obligated to report it to the BTS (Bureau of Transport Statistics).
 You can check here the reason for any delayed flight (domestic and international) since 2003.